-I love how I am starting to write this piece about how the AirPods Pro 2 have almost replaced my AirPods Max…while wearing my AirPods Max.
+I'm starting to write this piece about how the AirPods Pro 2 have almost replaced my AirPods Max … while wearing my AirPods Max.
 I’m on a flight right now and, when packing for the trip, instinctively reached for the larger headphones.
-There’s no substitution for that noise-cancellation right now…but it’s getting close.
+There’s no substitution for that noise-cancellation right now -- but it’s getting close.

 And that’s kind of the point of this piece.
-I love my AirPods Max.
-They’re cool (depending on if you like the design, which I do), surprisingly comfortable, and have the best sound quality and noise cancellation of any headphones I have ever used.
+I love these over-the ear headphones; our AirPods Max review is right: They’re cool (depending on if you like the design, which I do), surprisingly comfortable, and have the best sound quality and noise cancellation of any headphones I have ever used.